Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/_index.md

 ---
 title: "Transfer CFT error codes"
 linkTitle: "Error codes"
 weight: 260
----When an error occurs, a message may display explaining the problem.
+--- When an error occurs, a message may display explaining the problem.
 Sometimes though, you may need to further investigate the issue using returned error codes.
 This section provides a brief introduction into the types of codes and where you may encounter them.

 ## Error code categories